mrchriswanderson/KSPMQTT/README.md

 # KSP MQTT

-My atempt to create a MQTT Connection to KSPO
+My atempt to create a MQTT Connection to KSP

+Will be using Visual Code to do this.
+I have not found much inof on it yet.